pattichis/projects/Colab-tutorial-list.md

 Hardware used for running:

-:   Provide a description of where the tutorial will run (e.g., CPU or
+    Provide a description of where the tutorial will run (e.g., CPU, GPU, TPU).
-    GPU).
 You may want to provide the GPU type.

 Approximate execution times:

-:   You need to provide an approximate execution time for running the
+    You need to provide an approximate execution time for running the entire tutorial.
-    entire tutorial.
 It may also be appropriate to provide approximate execution times for downloading the dataset, training, and testing.

 Expected results in terms of metrics:

-:   Provide brief descriptions of expected results (e.g., 75% accuracy,
-    an AUC of 0.71, etc).
+    Provide brief descriptions of expected results (e.g., 75% accuracy, an AUC of 0.71, etc).

 # List of Required Google Colab Tutorials